jeffreylanters/react-unity-webgl/README_9.md

 </div>

 When bringing your Unity Application to the web, you might need to communicate with Components on a webpage, build interactive interfaces or might want to implement functionality using Web APIs which Unity does not expose.
 Combining Unity with React is a great way achieve these goals.
-React Unity WebGL provides a modern solution for embedding Unity WebGL builds in your React Application including advanced APIs for two way communication between and interact with Unity and React.
+React Unity WebGL provides a modern solution for embedding Unity WebGL builds in your React Application while providing advanced APIs for two way communication and interaction between Unity and React.

 ### A quick word